 The East Gardens

-The gardens also contain some of the few remnants of the Edo Castle, including the moat walls, the entrance gate and some guardhouses (pictured at the very top).
-In the lawn of the Honmaru area you can see the imposing foundations (tenshudai) of the former castle tower which was once the tallest castle tower in Japan.
-Unfortunately, it only stood for 19 years as it was destroyed in a fire in 1657 and never re-built (pictured in the History section).
-If you’re keen to know which flowers will be in season when you visit, check their handy (and very extensive) flower guide.
+The gardens also contain some of the few remnants of Edo Castle, including the moat walls, the entrance gate and some guardhouses.
+On the lawn of the Honmaru area you can see the imposing foundations (tenshudai) of the former castle tower, which was once the tallest castle tower in Japan.
+Unfortunately, it only stood for 19 years, as it was destroyed in a fire in 1657 and never rebuilt.

+The East Gardens are closed on Mondays and Fridays, as well as from Dec 28th – Jan 3rd and on some special occasions.
+Otherwise, they are open from 9am to 4pm, with hours extended until 4:30pm between March 1st and April 14th, and until 5pm from April 15th – August 31st.
 Last entry is half an hour before closing.
-Entry is free but you will be given a small entry token to return when you leave, so they can keep track of guests before closing.
+Entry is free, but you will be given a small entry token to return when you leave, so they can keep track of guests before closing.

 Kokyo Gaien National Garden

-Slightly confusingly, the title of Kokyo National Gardens is usually reserved for the section of gardens in front of the palace, but is also occasionally used to refer to the entire gardens complex, including the parks, so keep that in mind if you get confused (we’ve stuck to the specific park use though).
+Slightly confusingly, the title of Kokyo National Garden is usually reserved for the section of gardens in front of the palace, but is also occasionally used to refer to the entire gardens complex, including the parks, so keep that in mind if you get confused (we’ve stuck to the specific garden use here).

-This area is best accessed by the Sakuradamon Gate (near Sakuradamon Station).
+Access: This area is best accessed by the Sakuradamon Gate (near Sakuradamon Station).
 Since it is a public park, access is free and unrestricted.

-You can follow the Chidorigafuchi walking path which includes a moat-side stretch with cherry-blossom in spring without the risk of being run down by joggers.
-From April to November you can rent paddle boats on the moat which is especially lovely when surrounded by pink blossom, and creates a pretty picturesque scene for onlookers too.
+You can follow the Chidorigafuchi walking path, which includes a moat-side stretch with cherry-blossom in spring, without the risk of being run down by joggers.
+From April to November, you can rent paddle-boats on the moat, which is especially lovely when surrounded by pink blossom, and creates a pretty picturesque scene for onlookers too.
 The park is also home to the Science Museum, Nippon Budokan and the National Museum of Modern Art, but more on those below!

-These tours are free but require registration, either in advance online or on the day.
-500 guests are accepted each day, with 300 spaces available for on-the-day registration, so you have a good chance of getting in, if you arrive early.
+Tokyo Imperial Palace tours are free but require registration, either in advance online or on the day.
+500 guests are accepted each day, with 300 spaces available for on-the-day registration, so you have a good chance of getting in, as long as you arrive early.

 National Museum of Modern Art, Tokyo